googleapis/python-aiplatform/README.rst

   endpoint.predict(instances=[[6.7, 3.1, 4.7, 1.5], [4.6, 3.1, 1.5, 0.2]])

-To create an Endpoint
+To create an endpoint

 .. code-block:: Python

   endpoint = endpoint.create(display_name='my-endpoint')

-To deploy a Model to a created Endpoint:
+To deploy a model to a created endpoint:

 .. code-block:: Python